Indonesian cruiser Irian

-RI Irian (201), previously named Ordzhonikidze (Орджоникидзе) was a Sverdlov-class cruiser, Soviet designation "Project 68bis", of the Soviet Navy that was acquired by Indonesian Navy in the 1960s.
+RI Irian (201), previously named Ordzhonikidze (Орджоникидзе) was a Sverdlov-class cruiser, Soviet designation "Project 68bis", of the Soviet Navy that was acquired by Indonesian Navy in 1962.

 Development and design

 The Sverdlov-class cruisers, Soviet designation Project 68bis, were the last conventional gun cruisers built for the Soviet Navy.
 They were built in the 1950s and were based on Soviet, German, and Italian designs and concepts developed prior to the Second World War.
 They were modified to improve their sea keeping capabilities, allowing them to run at high speed in the rough waters of the North Atlantic.
 The basic hull was more modern and had better armor protection than the vast majority of the post Second World War gun cruiser designs built and deployed by peer nations.
 They also carried an extensive suite of modern radar equipment and anti-aircraft artillery.
 The Soviets originally planned to build 40 ships in the class, which would be supported by the Stalingrad-class battlecruisers and aircraft carriers.

 The Sverdlov class displaced 13,600 tons standard and 16,640 tons at full load.
 They were 210 m long overall and 205 m long at the waterline.
 They had a beam of 22 m and draught of 6.9 m and typically had a complement of 1,250.
 The hull was a completely welded new design and the ships had a double bottom for over 75% of their length.
 The ship also had twenty-three watertight bulkheads.
 The Sverdlovs had six boilers providing steam to two shaft geared steam turbines generating 118,100 shp.
 This gave the ships a maximum speed of 32.5 kn.
 The cruisers had a range of 9,000 nmi at 18 kn.

 Sverdlov-class cruisers main armament included twelve 152 mm/57 cal B-38 guns mounted in four triple Mk5-bis turrets.
 They also had twelve 100 mm/56 cal Model 1934 guns in six twin SM-5-1 mounts.
 For anti-aircraft weaponry, the cruisers had thirty-two 37 mm anti-aircraft guns in sixteen twin mounts and were also equipped with ten 533 mm torpedo tubes in two mountings of five each.

 The Sverdlovs had 100 mm belt armor and had a 50 mm armored deck.
 The turrets were shielded by 175 mm armor and the conning tower, by 150 mm armor.

 The cruisers' ultimate radar suite included one 'Big Net' or 'Top Trough' air search radar, one 'High Sieve' or 'Low Sieve' air search radar, one 'Knife Rest' air search radar and one 'Slim Net' air search radar.
 For navigational radar they had one 'Don-2' or 'Neptune' model.
 For fire control purposes the ships were equipped with two 'Sun Visor' radars, two 'Top Bow' 152 mm gun radars and eight 'Egg Cup' gun radars.
 For electronic countermeasures the ships were equipped with two 'Watch Dog' ECM systems.